 The obvious answer is a shortage of staff, so you may need to dig a little deeper.
-I’m looking for red flags such as unrealistic schedules, service/product quality issues, interpersonal drama, etc. Every team has problems, so the answers you get will depend on several factors.
+I’m looking for red flags such as unrealistic schedules, service/product quality issues, interpersonal drama, etc. Every team has their problems, so the answers you get will depend on several factors.
 Look out for:

 · An awareness of problems

 · A willingness to be honest with you